-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2015
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Sawyer are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Sawyer include: Sawyer, Sawier, Sawer and others.

 This web page shows only a small excerpt of our Sawyer research.
 Another 161 words (12 lines of text) covering the years 1633, 1692, 1681, 1687, 1783, 1833 and 1812 are included under the topic Early Sawyer History in all our PDF Extended History products

 Another 31 words (2 lines of text) are included under the topic Early Sawyer Notables in all our PDF Extended History products

 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Sawyer or a variant listed above:

 Sawyer Settlers in United States in the 17th Century

 - John Sawyer settled in Virginia in 1622

 - John Sawyer, who arrived in Virginia in 1622

 - William Sawyer settled in Virginia in 1623